iCon Developer Guide

 The Model component,

-• stores the currently 'selected' Person objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<Person> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+• Stores the currently 'selected' objects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiable ObservableList<> that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+For example, view_contact ic:T1234567A will return ObservableList<Contact> as a filtered list containing the specific Contact with NRIC 'T1234567A', given the Contact exists within the application data.
+The respective Contact, Contract, Policy and Appointment objects are returned in their respective ObservableList<T> upon their respective command issued.

-• stores a UserPref object that represents the user’s preferences.
+• Stores a UserPref object that represents the user’s preferences.
 This is exposed to the outside as a ReadOnlyUserPref objects.

-• does not depend on any of the other three components (as the Model represents data entities of the domain, they should make sense on their own without depending on other components)
+• Does not depend on any of the other three components (as the Model represents data entities of the domain, they should make sense on their own without depending on other components)

 Storage component